If someone offered you free money to relocate, would you do it? Because believe it or not, there are places that pay you to live there.

 This offer has strict conditions though; only those who have Swiss passports or foreigners with C residence permits may apply.

-Aside from that, you need to commit to living there for at least 10 years, be aged below 45, buy residential property worth at least 200,000 Swiss francs, and have that property be a permanent residence (not a secondary one).
+Aside from that, you need to commit to living there for at least 10 years, be aged below 45, buy residential property worth at least 200,000 Swiss francs, and have that property be your permanent residence (not a secondary one).

 But if you don’t mind commuting to a nearby town to work or study, or doing these remotely, living in this vacation town might be a good plan.